TheMisinformationGame/MisinformationGame/README.md

 the behavior of people when they interact with social media.
-This game was built as part of the CITS3200 unit at UWA by Paddy Lamont, Dean Law Yim Wan, Xiyu Gao, Danny Marwick, Andrew Pilkington, and Yunhui Rao, in collaboration with Assoc/Prof Ullrich Ecker.
+This game was built as part of the CITS3200 unit at UWA by Paddy Lamont, Dean Law Yim Wan, Xiyu Gao, Danny Marwick, Andrew Pilkington, and Yunhui Rao, in collaboration with Professor Ullrich Ecker.

 ### Example Game
 If you would like to test playing through a study created using